roman-a-panov/treexx/README.md

 is undefined.

 **Complexity**
-Amortized constant.
+Amortized constant if the `tree` is not indexed.
 Logarithmic in the size of the `tree` in the worst case.

 ## Erasure
 * [Erase](#erase)